 Likely effect

-Option 1 Densification Option 2 Edge of Cambridge Option 3 New settlements Option 4 Dispersal: villages Option 5 Transport corridors
+Option 1 Densification Option 2 Edge of Cambridge Outside Green Belt Option 3 Edge of Cambridge - Green Belt Option 4 Dispersal - new settlements Option 5 Dispersal - villages Option 6 Public transport corridors

-0? -? -? -? -?
+0?
+0 -? -? -? -?

-- 3.69 At this stage of the SA process, and given the high level of the options, it is not possible to distinguish between the options with respect to water resources and waste water treatment capacity.
-Therefore, the SA focuses on the potential effects on Source Protection Zones only. - 3.70 Cambridge contains two Source Protection Zones (SPZs 1 and 2) by The Leys School.
-However, due to the fact that built development is already present at these SPZs; it's unlikely that any development coming forward under Option 1 would take place here.
-Option 1 is expected to have a negligible but uncertain effect against this objective. - 3.71 Although there are many areas around the edge of the city that do not fall within an SPZ, there are some SPZs located on the edge of Cambridge, particularly to the south east, which could be affected if development comes forward in this area.
-Therefore, Option 2 is expected to have a minor negative, but uncertain, effect against this objective. - 3.72 The location of any new settlement that could come through under Option 3 is uncertain.
-However, there are a number of SPZs located across Greater Cambridge, especially in the south east.
-It's therefore possible that, depending on where any particular new settlement is located, it could fall within an SPZ.
-Option 3 is expected to have a minor negative but uncertain effect against this objective. - 3.73 Option 4 proposes an increase in development at villages across Greater Cambridge.
+- 3.78 At this stage of the SA process, and given the high level of the options, it is not possible to distinguish between the options with respect to water resources and waste water treatment capacity.
+Therefore, the SA focuses on the potential effects on Source Protection Zones only. - 3.79 Cambridge contains two Source Protection Zones (SPZs 1 and 2) by The Leys School.
+However, since built development is already present at these SPZs; it's unlikely that any development coming forward under Option 1 would take place here.
+Option 1 is expected to have a negligible but uncertain effect against this objective. - 3.80 The Cambridge Airport site does not contain an SPZ.
+Therefore, Option 2 is expected to have a negligible effect on this objective. - 3.81 Although there are many areas around the edge of the city that do not fall within an SPZ, there are some SPZs located on the edge of Cambridge, particularly to the south east, which could be affected if development comes forward in this area.
+Therefore, Option 3 is expected to have a minor negative, but uncertain, effect against this objective. - 3.82 The location of any new settlement that could come through under Option 4 is uncertain.
+However, there are several SPZs located across Greater Cambridge, especially in the south east.
+It's therefore possible that, depending on where any new settlement is located, it could fall within an SPZ.
+Option 4 is expected to have a minor negative but uncertain effect against this objective. - 3.83 Option 5 proposes an increase in development at villages across Greater Cambridge.
 However, it is unknown which villages will receive this additional development.
-Due to the fact there are a number of SPZs located across Greater Cambridge, it's possible that particular developments coming forward under Option 4 could fall within one.
-Option 4 is expected to have a minor negative but uncertain effect against this objective. - 3.74 Option 5 proposes development along key public transport corridors and hubs through the expansion or intensification of existing settlements, or through more new settlements.
-Due to the fact there are number of SPZs located across Greater Cambridge, it's possible that particular developments coming forward under Option 5 could fall within one.
-Option 5 is expected to have a minor negative but uncertain effect against this objective.
+Due to the fact there are several SPZs located across Greater Cambridge, it's possible that developments coming forward under Option 5 could fall within one.
+Option 5 is expected to have a minor negative but uncertain effect against this objective. - 3.84 Option 6 proposes development along key public transport corridors and hubs through the expansion or intensification of existing settlements, or through more new settlements.
+Due to the fact there are number of SPZs located across Greater Cambridge, it's possible that developments coming forward under Option 6 could fall within one.
+Option 6 is expected to have a minor negative but uncertain effect against this objective.